antenore/ARIA/docs/GITHUB_PAGES_SETUP.md

 2. Verify that the GitHub Pages settings are configured to use the `gh-pages` branch
 3. Clear your browser cache or try viewing the site in an incognito/private window
 4. Check if there are any GitHub Pages build errors in the repository settings
-5. Ensure the repository has the necessary permissions to create and update the `gh-pages` branch
+5. Ensure the deploy key has been properly set up with write access

 ## Manual Deployment